 Human Trafficking in the United States

 Human trafficking is a very real problem in the United States, including in Washington, D.C. metropolitan area and in New Jersey.
-For ten years, Polaris Project has been helping survivors of human trafficking rebuild their lives.
+For ten years, Polaris has been helping survivors of human trafficking rebuild their lives.
 Our offices work with both U.S. and foreign-born survivors of modern-day slavery and serve women and men, children and adults.
-Polaris Project provides 24/7 emergency response to life-threatening situations, intensive case management and counseling to ease the effects of trauma, support groups, arts therapy programs, and job training/placement assistance.
+Polaris provides 24/7 emergency response to life-threatening situations, intensive case management and counseling to ease the effects of trauma, support groups, arts therapy programs, and job training/placement assistance.

 Our Impact in 2012

-In 2012, Polaris Project served over 150 survivors in New Jersey and the Washington, D.C.
+In 2012, Polaris served over 150 survivors in New Jersey and the Washington, D.C.
 Metropolitan Area.
 Our dedicated Client Services team:

 - Responded to the emergency needs of survivors impacted by Hurricane Sandy through comprehensive material and emotional support in our New Jersey office.